Hurrians: Language

 The agglutinating and highly ergative Hurrian language is related to the Urartian language, the language of the ancient kingdom of Urartu.
 Together they form the Hurro-Urartian language family.
 The external connections of the Hurro-Urartian languages are disputed.
 There exist various proposals for a genetic relationship to other language families (e.g., the Northeast Caucasian languages), but none of these are generally accepted.

 The Hurrians adopted the Akkadian language and Cuneiform script for their own writing about 2000 BC.
 Texts in the Hurrian language in cuneiform have been found at Hattusa, Ugarit (Ras Shamra), as well as in one of the longest of the Amarna letters (EA 27), written by King Tushratta of Mitanni to Pharaoh Amenhotep III.
 It was the only long Hurrian text known until a multi-tablet collection of literature in Hurrian with a Hittite translation was discovered at Hattusa in 1983.

+Physical characteristics

+The skeletal remains of an individual from the Bronze and Iron age site of Dinkha Tepe.
+The Inhabitants from the latter period were possibly Hurrians.

+Multiple authors have previously classified the physical appearance of the Hurrians as belonging to the now-obsolete "Armenoid race".
+According to Philip K. Hitti, the Armenoid type belonged to the eastern branch of the obsolete Alpine race and was characterized by a prominent nose and a broad, short skull; he identified the Hurrians as among its representatives.
+Orientalist Bedřich Hrozný described the physical characteristics of the Hurrians and Subarians as including brachycephaly and large noses, which he classified as Armenoid or Alpine features, and argued that the Assyrians inherited these traits from the Hurrians.
+Ephraim Avigdor Speiser explained that a large portion of the Alpine race was notable for its brachycephalic skulls; to that group the term "Armenoid" was universally applied, and its Caucasian branch included the Hurrians among the Aegeans, Anatolians, Elamites and Khaldians.